FridleyLab/Introduction-to-R/README.md

 ## Overview

-This is a XXX week course designed to introduce future users to R and Rstudio.
-We will cover data cleaning using the `tidyverse`, creating visuals with `ggplot`, bsic statistical analysis and writing documents with `Rmarkdown`.
+This is a six week course designed to introduce future users to R and Rstudio.
+We will cover data cleaning using the `tidyverse`, creating visuals with `ggplot`, basic statistical analysis and writing documents with `Rmarkdown`.
 In the end you should be able to:

 <!--
 Each instructor should provide a one sentence summary of what participants